 What Safety Gear Is Needed When Using Welding Electrodes?

-When using welding electrodes, you need proper welding safety gear.
-This includes a welding helmet, gloves, flame-resistant clothing, and safety glasses.
-Don’t forget to wear steel-toed boots for added protection against sparks and heavy equipment.
+You need a welding helmet, gloves, flame-resistant clothing, and safety glasses.
+Add steel-toed boots to guard against sparks and heavy tools.

 How Should Welding Electrodes Be Stored?